shinnn/get-chrome-tabs/README.md

 *macOS with [JXA](https://github.com/JXA-Cookbook/JXA-Cookbook#readme) support is required.*

-Each object included in the resultant array has the following properties:
+Each `Object` included in the resultant array has the following properties:

 * windowIndex `integer` – An index of the window which contains the tab (`0` (foremost), `1`, ...)
 * windowVisible `boolean` – Whether the window which contains the tab is visible or not